spbroot/sipdoorbell/README.md

   WantedBy=multi-user.target
   ```

-* Launch the baresip service we created and add to startup
+* Launch the baresip service and add to startup

   ```
   sudo systemctl daemon-reload